 Hidden as it is deep in the interior beyond the ancient trees (see below), the third of the Koh Kood waterfalls, Huang Nam Keaw, was formerly known as the secret waterfall.
 However, over the last few years, it has somewhat lost its secret allure as the old narrow muddy trail from the main road has been widened into a super-highway and accompanying wide gravel track, complete with visitor centre and car park at the end.

 Once you get there – it’s about 5 kilometres – the falls themselves are off to the right and they too now have decent access steps down the rocky hillside to reach the bottom.
 Depending on the time of the year, it may be possible to clamber over the huge boulders towards the top, where there is a small plunge pool.

 Run by locals who have lived there all their lives, there is a cute little restaurant and even a homestay, 2 rooms at 500bt a night.

-See the directions below on how to get to the ancient trees, with the waterfall straight on after the path to Mayayuk.
+See the directions immediately below on how to get to the ancient trees, with the waterfall straight on after the path to Mayayuk.